rta-pipe/rta-gui-component/README.md

 ## Description
-This software contains Plotly.js plots incapsulated in Polymer Components.
-Each component was bootstrapped by the Polymer-cli that allows to expose a single element or group of related elements which you intend to use in other element or app projects, or distribute on a registry like Bower or NPM.
+This software contains Plotly.js plots incapsulated in Polymer Components i.e. a single element or group of related elements which you intend to use in other element or app projects, or distribute on a registry like Bower or NPM.
 Elements are reusable and organized to be used alongside other elements, so components are referenced outside the project.

 ## Visualizing the components

 ### Description:
 In order to test the Polymer components, an Express (Node.js) server has been setted up.
 Starts the server and then connect to it with the browser (use an ssh-tunnel if you are connceting with a remote ssh connection).
+The server will simulate the data streaming adding points to the plots.

 ### Pre-requisities:
 * Node.js (download binaries at https://nodejs.org/dist/v8.11.3/node-v8.11.3-linux-x64.tar.xz)